The remains of the HMAS Gayundah, on the shores of Woody Point near Redcliffe.

 From here she can watch over the bay upon which she once steamed.
 Come nightfall, the lights of the Port Of Brisbane and the trails of aircraft landing at Brisbane Airport are her's to enjoy. - Russell

 * Also available in a cropped 6:17 panoramic format on request.

 Fine Art Prints priced from only $108.79

 Note: Frame Previews are simulations and are not to scale - they are intended as a guide to colour combinations only.

-Quoted image size represents the actual image as seen here and any decorative borders, mattes or frames selected are in addition to the quoted size.
+Quoted image size represents the longest side of the overall image as previewed here and includes the decorative borders and mattes if selected.
+Frames are in addition to the quoted size.

 A nominal shipping fee is applied during checkout, however large or heavy items may incur an additional fee.
 Similarly, delivery to remote locations may incur an additional fee.

 International orders will incur an additional shipping fee and all local import duties and/or taxes are the responsability of the customer.
 Please contact us to discuss international shipping prior to placing an order.

 10 working days are required for production and delivery. *Remote areas may require additional time.